unyt-org/datex-tractor/README.md

 # Technical design
 ---
-Prototype of github-action-workflow for todo-extraction from repositories source code (following called `bot`)
+Prototype of github-action-workflow for todo-extraction from repositories source code

 ## Data processing
 ---